Gold: The downtrend may be expected to continue

 Downtrend scenario

-The downtrend may be expected to continue, while market is trading below resistance level 1674, which will be followed by reaching support level 1645.6 and if it keeps on moving down below that level, we may expect the market to reach support level 1622.2.
+The downtrend may be expected to continue, while market is trading below resistance level 1645.6, which will be followed by reaching support level 1622.2 – 1613.3.

 Weekly forecast (October 17 – 21, 2022)